Lucanar Stroke

 Some people with severe swallowing problems may sleep in a non-flat position to avoid aspiration.

-Swallowing problems are not usually the most obvious handicap after a stroke.
-But, like bladder problems that may occur after a stroke, swallowing difficulties can interfere with your quality of life and can even cause serious health consequences.
+bladder problems that may occur after a stroke, swallowing difficulties can interfere with your quality of life and can even cause serious health consequences.

 Taking good care of yourself after a stroke includes getting attention for the subtle effects of your stroke.